-

 – “All animals make effort at their best and have a hard time in order to preserve their species.
 Salmons also come back to their river desperately and die after laying eggs.
 It becomes horrible figure of which even crows eat only eyeballs.
 (I made the statement) because human being is different from these animals”.

 (The Problem: In its context, the Governor Ishihara’s statement is equal to “It is natural that animals die after laying eggs, like salmons do.
-Women ofhuman being are against the nature because they do not die after their menopause.”)
+Women ofhuman being are against the nature because they do not die after their menopause.”)3.
+A Resent Discriminatory Statement Against Women by a Public Officer

 (January